HarvestMondello/data-analyst-job-postings-analysis/README.md

-# Data Analyst Job Postings Analysis in SQL
+# Data Analyst Job Postings Analysis

 # Introduction
 Welcome to my SQL project.
 In this project I will look at the US data job market with a focus on data analytics roles.
 This project will explore top paying jobs, in demand tools, and where high demand meets high salaries for data analytics.